rccordell/f18rwda/assignments.md

 # Assignments Overview

++ [Class Preparation][1]: written questions or observations about course readings or drafts of writing in progress
 + In-class Work: quizzes, group work, and written reflections to help you begin thinking about course topics prior to discussion
 + A Domain of Your Own: carve out your own corner of the net
 + Blogging: dig into course topics and ideas each week beyond what we cover in class discussions